-American Civil War Life: Union Infantryman – Life In Camp XI
+American Civil War Life: Union Infantryman – Life in Camp 11

 Home Sweet Home: Furlough

 A man who needed to go home, or otherwise desired to be absent from the army, was required to obtain a furlough.
 Army regulations specified that a furlough needed to be granted by a commander that was actually quartered with the soldier's Company or Regiment.
 Therefore, the soldier most likely sought out his Company commander first before even attempting to proceed further up the chain of command.
 As with all things, the request could have been denied by the commanding officers for any reason.

 A furloughed soldier's arms and accoutrements remained behind, turned over to the First Sergeant most likely.
 The soldier carried furlough papers, from the granting officer, which gave a detailed description of his physical appearance, return and departure dates (total furlough time included travel time), unit designation, and any pay and subsistence allowances furnished.
 Furlough papers further warned the soldier to rejoin his unit by the return date specified "or be considered a deserter."

 Furloughs were freely abused.
 Many troops returned late (if ever) or even departed early.
 The Army thus had occasion to cancel all furloughs in order to account for the “considered” deserters.

 Late in 1863 and into the first few months of 1864, the promise of furloughs was used as an incentive to get troops to reenlist.
 Thousands of three year Volunteers, whose enlistments were set to expire sometime in 1864, were made the promise of 30 day furloughs if they re-enlisted.
 About half of them did.
 Later in 1864, the national birth rate in the United States increased dramatically; a veritable 19th century Baby Boom.
 It takes no statistical genius to figure out that troops on these 30 day furloughs (as well as those who permanently mustered-out) had a little something to do with that phenomenon!